 When pampering is what you’re after, be sure to stop into the affordable and unique Wi Spa on Wilshire Blvd.
 Besides offering a wide range of surprisingly affordable spa treatments like hot and cold baths, mud wraps, massages, and more, the Wi Spa many open spaces for your use while there including a jade room, a clay room, hot springs, and even a kid zone and rooftop terrace!
 Address: 2700 Wilshire Blvd, Los Angeles, CA 90057. website.

-If you decide to visit Koreatown at night, be sure to warm up your vocal chords and stop by the swanky Karaoke spot at The Line Hotel.
+If you decide to visit Koreatown at night, be sure to warm up your vocal cords and stop by the swanky Karaoke spot at The Line Hotel.
 One of the fancier places in K-town to take part in the much-loved singing tradition, it’s well worth a visit to see and experience the hotel’s beautiful design and stunning views as well as hear a LOT of renditions of “Don’t Stop Believin’”.
 If you need a little liquid courage, you can find amazing cocktails at their terrace bar.
 Address: 3515 Wilshire Blvd, Los Angeles, CA 90010. website.

 Koreatown Pavilion Garden